Festival office opening hours

 Camping info & site opening times

+Gates open for all other weekend camping ticket holders on Friday from 07:00.
 Please note: Gate 11 in Berwick Road will open at 06:00.
 You’ll be able to access ALL campsites from 07:00.
 Everyone (except pedestrians) arriving before 10:00 will come in through gate 11.
 No traffic permitted down Gravel Hill Lane until 10:00.
-People arriving on foot access the site through gate 2 from 07:00.
+People arriving on foot access the site through gate 2 in Gravel Hill Lane from 07:00.

 Wristband colours will indicate if you are entitled to camp so please make sure you book the correct tickets.